watchmypizza/Meteor/README.md

 [ ] Raid-preventive commands

 > Have a suggestion?
 Join the [support server](https://discord.gg/eQ7FHcmHc9) and feel free to suggest your idea!
+> Report a bug?
+Join the [support server](https://discord.gg/eQ7FHcmHc9) and feel free to open a ticket!
+You can also open a github issue!

 <sub><sup>Suggestions are manually reviewed by the developer(s), who decide if they should be added.</sup></sub>